WClifford1/RailsAssessment/README.md

     Models, Controllers, Views.
     The architecture of our app is based off the formulation and relation of the models, controllers, and views of our application.
 Essentially each element is supporting the next in emulating a full scale working application.
 The models are used to control the back end structure of the website in hosting databases, authentication actions and authorization methods.
 The views delivers the rendered pages users actually see when they visit our application.
 In order to link the backend and front end together, we use controllers to organize what information to call from the model and send to the views.
 All of these components working in unison deliver the architecture of our application.

+  9. Explain the different high-level components (abstractions) in your App.

+  In the Rails we use high-level components such as MVC(model,view,controller).
+Our models are the interface between the database.
+The rails server is an executable that instantiates a web server.
+It listens on a IP(internet protocol) and a port while we are developing the app.
+The rails server starts on the local machine and listens for requests on port:3000 so it can access it using the web address http://0.0.0.0:3000.
+The routes comprise of code that tells the app what requests are or should be used.
+The controllers comprise of actions that handle the requests with the help of actions.
+The views are responsible for the html or markup which is being sent back to the browser, however the views rely on the data being prepared by the controller.

 10. Detail any third party services that your App will use A list of third party services along with a detailed description of its integration into our application has been listed below: